 In the U.S., real estate records are public data.
-A typical consumer can usually easily check official real estate ownership records.
-This article explains how this works.
+A buyer can check official property ownership records with local county government.
+This article shows how this works.
+Or you can check our tutorial video 🙂

 California is a special case – state regulations prevent the display of ownership information on County Website.
 Although not available online, you can still verify ownership information by alternative methods such as phone, fax, email.